morphed

 Prompt: "Coffee shop portrait, person looking out the window with hands wrapped around a mug, warm side light from window, reflections on glass, candid moment, Fujifilm X-T5 color science, warm and contemplative"

-Profile pictures need to read well at small sizes — strong composition and clear facial features.
+Profile pictures need to read well at small sizes.
+Strong composition and clear facial features are non-negotiable at 48x48 pixel thumbnails.

 Prompt: "Tight crop portrait headshot, clean-shaven young man with defined jawline, simple solid dark blue background, centered composition, soft studio lighting, sharp focus on eyes, professional quality ID photo style but more flattering"